brandur/sorg/content/drafts/ruby-memory.md

     return RBASIC(obj)->klass;
 }
 ```
 Keeping certain types of values on the stack has the
 advantage that they don't need to occupy a slot in the
 heap.
 It's also useful for speed.
 "Flonum" was a relatively
 recent addition to the language, and its author [estimated
 that it sped up simple floating point calculations by
 ~2x][flonum].

+#### Avoiding collision (#collision)

+The `VALUE` scheme is clever, but how can we be sure that
+the value of a scalar will never collide with a pointer?
+This is where the cleverness gets kicked up a notch.
+Remember how we talked about how an `RVALUE` is 40 bytes in
+size?
+That sized combined with the use of an aligned
+`malloc` means that every address that Ruby needs to store
+will be divisible by 40.

+In binary, a number that's divisible by 40 will always have
+three 0s in its rightmost bits (`...xxxx x000`).
+All the
+scalar flags that Ruby needs to look for involve one of
+those three bits, therefore guaranteeing perfect
+exclusivity between the different types of values.

 ## Allocating an object (#allocating)